cskau/nlpwp/words.md

 <a name="playwithwords"/>
 ## Playing with words

-Written words consists of characters.
+Written words consist of characters.
 We can write down characters in Haskell with single quotes.
 If you type in a character in *ghci*, it will simply echo back the character: